Money Burning Improves Mediated Communication: Introduction

-The main contribution of this paper is to extend the domain of mediated communication problems.
-Previous research, such as \cite{salamanca2021value}, illustrates the optimal equilibrium payoff of Sender through mediated communication without burning money. \cite{drakopoulos2022blockchain} establish a blockchain system as a mediator, demonstrating that designing costly messages can improve MD under transparent motives, but they do not identify the optimal Sender's communication efficiency in general as we do and they also do not identify the condition where costly message improves MD.
-Additionally, several studies, including \cite{goltsman2009mediation,ivanov2014beneficial}, have identified the optimal mediation plan for Receiver.
-Furthermore, \cite{ivanov2014beneficial} compare the outcomes of mediated communication and cheap talk.
+Within this broad literature, our paper is closest to work on mediated communication.
+Previous research, such as \cite{salamanca2021value}, characterizes the Sender's optimal equilibrium payoff under MD without money burning.
+Several studies, including \cite{goltsman2009mediation,ivanov2014beneficial}, identify optimal mediation plans for the Receiver, and \cite{ivanov2014beneficial} compares mediated communication with cheap talk. \cite{drakopoulos2022blockchain} establish a blockchain system as a mediator and show that designing costly messages can improve MD under transparent motives.
+We share their interest in mediated environments with costly messages, but our focus is different: we characterize the Sender's optimal communication efficiency in general and identify when costly messages, through money burning, strictly improve MD.
+Thus the main contribution of the paper is to extend the domain of mediated communication by incorporating money-burning tactics and studying the payoff effect of the burning budget.